Hobby-Student/squared-easy-template-x/README.md

 ## Live Demo

-Checkout this [live demo](https://codesandbox.io/p/sandbox/easy-template-x-demo-x4ppu?file=%2Findex.ts) on CodeSandbox 😎
+Checkout this [live demo](https://codesandbox.io/p/sandbox/squared-easy-template-x-demo-x4ppu?file=%2Findex.ts) on CodeSandbox 😎

 ## Plugins

-`easy-template-x` uses a plugin model to support it's various template manipulation capabilities.
+`squared-easy-template-x` uses a plugin model to support it's various template manipulation capabilities.
 There are some built-in plugins and you can also write your own custom plugins if required.

-These are the plugins that comes bundled with `easy-template-x`:
+These are the plugins that comes bundled with `squared-easy-template-x`:

 - [Simple text replacement plugin.](#text-plugin)
 - [Loop plugin for iterating text, table rows and list rows and for simple conditions.](#loop-plugin)